1919 United Kingdom railway strike: 29 September - 1 October

 By 29 September, train service had improved considerably throughout the country, though it was still greatly reduced relative to before the strike due to a lack of drivers and signalmen.
 In order to mitigate staffing shortages, the government put out a call for volunteers to work in various positions on the railways, including as drivers, signalmen, porters, and firemen.
 Some also worked in non-railway positions, including as lorry drivers and pilots.
 Volunteers included ex-railway employees, soldiers, and members of the titled aristocracy.

 While police were well-positioned to prevent disturbances during the strike and generally did not confront the strikers directly, there were a few instances of localized conflict involving strikers.
 On 29 September, Scottish Command reported that strikers had stopped two trains, injured a fireman, and pulled the engine driver from one of the trains.
 On 1 October, several incidents were reported, including an assault on an engine driver in Lanarkshire, the vandalism of a signal lamp in Nostell, and another assault on an engine driver in Glasgow.

 On 30 September, strike leader Thomas held a meeting at Clapham Common where he indicated that he would not call any other unions into the strike.
 The next day, another meeting took place including representatives from various other labour organizations, where it was decided that the unions would send a deputation to negotiate terms with the government.

 Some newspapers began to report more positively on the strike during this time, partially due to pressure from the Labour Research Department (LRD) and partially due to the threat of a printers' strike in sympathy with the railway workers.
-The Daily Sketch and Machester Guardian both devoted positive coverage to the strike and the Daily News ran an article under Thomas's signature.
+The Daily Sketch and Manchester Guardian both devoted positive coverage to the strike and the Daily News ran an article under Thomas's signature.